mudit1729/ba_in_the_large/README.md

 # Bundle Adjustment in the Large

 A Python implementation of bundle adjustment optimization for large-scale structure from motion problems, with optional C++ acceleration using Ceres Solver.
+The visualization is done using plotly ( GPU accelerated )

 ![Bundle Adjustment Optimization Result](./outputs/final_output.png)